auli-aziz/auli-aziz/README.md

 <h3>About Me</h3>
 A computer engineering student with an interest in backend software engineering and a goal of becoming a proficient full-stack developer.
 I enjoy learning new technologies and applying my academic knowledge to build efficient, scalable applications.
-I also look forward to contributing to open source projects and collaborating with the community to create impactful solutions.
+I also look forward to contributing in open source projects and collaborating with the community to create impactful solutions.
 <ul>
 <li>🎓 Computer Engineering Student</li>
 <li>🌐 Aspiring Full-Stack Developer</li>
-<li>💻 Backend Software Engineering Enthusiast</li>
+<li>💻 Backend Software Engineering Speacialist</li>
 </ul>

 <h2 align="left">Technologies I've used</h2>